-If you’re a competitive swimmer or someone who enjoys a cool splash every evening, installing a pool in the backyard is a great idea!
+If you’re a competitive swimmer or enjoy a cool splash every evening, installing a pool in the backyard is a great idea!

-Ideally, lap pools are at least 45 feet long, but designs had changed from when they were introduced during the Greek and Roman eras.
-So, in this guide, we’ll be discussing how to design the perfect lap pool, so you can make the most of it while adding that oomph factor to your property!
+Ideally, domestic lap pools are at least 45 feet long, but designs had changed from when they were introduced in the Greek and Roman eras.
+So, in this guide, we’ll discuss how to design the perfect lap swimming pool, so you can make the most of it while adding that oomph factor to your property!

 How It Started

 The Romans and Greeks began building such pools wherein they trained for the military and nautical games.
 The swimming pools were an integral part of the ancient gymnasiums, known as “palaestras.”
 Most Roman emperors also owned private fish pools known as “piscinas.”

 However, the late Cleo Baldon was the first to introduce lap swimming pools in California in the 1970s.
 She later popularised her designs in a book, “Reflections on the Pool: California Designs for Swimming,” which she co-authored with her husband.
 Her designs eventually transformed the fitness scene all over the world.